 Once clinical signs appear, there is no specific treatment.
 Depending on the severity of disease, euthanasia may be indicated.

-Lactogenic immunity provided to neonatal pigs by previously exposed sows generally prevents the occurrence of clinical disease, so control should focus on building immunity in breeding sows.
+Lactogenic immunity provided to neonatal pigs by previously exposed sows generally prevents PHE, so control should focus on building immunity in breeding sows.

 Swine Health Information Center fact sheet: Porcine Hemagglutinating Encephalomyelitis Virus